zkxjzmswkwl/Carnival/README.md

 # NOTICE
 The current method in which client state is inferred will result in your account being suspended.
 I'll change it when I care.

+Q: why did you stop working on this?
+A: Rust sucks and Overwatch is very bad now.

 # Read

 I do not know Rust.